cloudfoundry/docs-dotnet-core-tutorial/docs/config-health-check.md

 app.
 If {{ product_short }} detects an unhealthy app instance, the app restarts in a new container.

-The default health check monitors that the TCP port for your app is open.
+By default, {{ product_short }} uses a health check to monitor that the TCP port for your app is open.
+In this topic, you configure an additional HTTP health check for the .NET sample app.
-Follow the steps in this topic to configure additional monitoring for your app health:

-* **HTTP health check**: This health check sends a `GET` request to the HTTP endpoint on the default port for the app.
+The HTTP health check sends a `GET` request to the HTTP endpoint on the default port for the app.
 If the app responds with `HTTP 200`, then the health check determines that the app is healthy.
-* **Custom health endpoint**: Configure a custom health endpoint for more accurate app health reporting.

 ## Configure HTTP health check